railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_illustration.rst

 So you've now got the outcome you need from the consumption of raw materials and the manufacture of finished products.

-.. tip::   **Note**  *Creating value*
+.. note::  Valuing created value

     You might already have noticed a useful effect of this approach: if you do a stock valuation in the “Default Production” location you get a statement of value created by your company (as a negative figure).
     Stock valuation in any given location is calculated by multiplying quantities of products in stock by their cost.
     In this case the raw material value is deducted from the finished product value.

 ..
 Copyright © Open Object Press.
 All rights reserved.